morhendos/casino-liga/docs/LEAGUE-DELETION-FEATURE-PLAN.md

 ## Conclusion

 The league deletion feature will provide administrators with the necessary control over the lifecycle of leagues while ensuring data integrity and preventing accidental data loss.
-By implementing a careful balance of security, user experience, and data management, this feature will enhance the administrative capabilities of the Casino Liga application.
+By implementing a careful balance of security, user experience, and data management, this feature will enhance the administrative capabilities of the Padeliga application.